Australian Short Course Champs, Day 2: With Kaylee McKeown Away, Iona Anderson Comes Out To Play In 200m Backstroke

 With Kaylee McKeown sitting out day two of the Australian Short Course Championships it was over to rookie Paris Olympian, Iona Anderson to make the most of the absence of swimming’s backstroking queen.

-Knowing her Olympic gold medal swim would earn her a place if she decides to swim at the December World Championships in December.
+Twenty-four hours after her world record breaking opening swim in the 100m backstroke, McKeown withdrew from the morning’s heats, knowing her Olympic gold medal swim would earn her a place if she decides to swim at the December World Championships in December.

 And as Anderson has shown since last year’s World Junior Championships, where the 18-year-old former champion gymnast from Western Australia, won her maiden world title, she continues to give the Dolphins a strong 1-2 punch on the world stage.

-Anderson, coached by former British coach Ben Higson at the WA Institute of Sport, scored an all-the-way victory in the 200m backstroke final in 2:01.80 -the sixth fastest time by an Australian.
+Anderson, coached by former British coach Ben Higson at the WA Institute of Sport, scored an all-the-way victory in the 200m backstroke final in 2:01.80, the sixth fastest time by an Australian.

-There were also doubles to Ed Sommerville and Tara Kinder who added the 200m freestyle and 400IM respectively.
+There were also doubles to Sommerville and Tara Kinder who added the 200m freestyle and 400IM respectively.

 Women’s 200m backstroke